biell/alti-server/README.md

     to keep this from happening.
 Conversely, it could also be used to make only 1-life games occur.
 It is the perogative of the server administrator.

+  * **configSize [normal|small|tiny]**<br>
+    Set the configuration size to be either
+    `normal` (preferred),
+    `small` (if you need to serve more than 80 maps), or to `tiny` (if yo uneed to serve more than 100 maps).
+    This configuration parameter changes the way the *custom_json_commands.txt* file is generated, and how users inside altitude interact with the alti+server code.
+If the preferred setting of `normal` is used, users on the console and in the game have the same experience.
+They both get help on arguments and command expansion when typing.
+If set to `small`, then users inside the game no longer get help on arguments and expansions.
+    Where lists of sub-commands used to be, free-form strings must be entered which either match commands, or produce errors.
+If set to `tiny`, then administrative commands are pushed under a super command named `!`.
+No help is given on this commands, and users inside the game must remember exact syntax.
+For any setting here, use of the `/help` command is especially helpful.

   * **superAdmin [admin|console|list]**<br>
     Some servers have two levels of admins.
 Admins whose job